 - Most car accident claims are resolved through negotiated settlements rather than through trials.
 It’s important to have an experienced lawyer negotiate on your behalf.
 Otherwise, you risk being taken advantage of by the insurance company representatives.
 A skilled attorney will seek a settlement that covers all of your current and future expenses.

-- If you have lost a loved one in a head-on collision, an experienced lawyer can help you evaluate whether you are entitled to pursue a wrongful death lawsuit, seeking justice on behalf of your relative.
+- If you have lost a loved one in a head-on collision, an experienced car accident lawyer can help you evaluate whether you are entitled to pursue a wrongful death lawsuit, seeking justice on behalf of your relative.

 - You need a personal injury attorney who has litigation experience.
-Sometimes, the at-fault driver’s insurer will dispute the claim and refuse to offer a fair settlement for injuries suffered in a devastating head-on crash.
+Sometimes, the at-fault driver’s insurer will dispute the car accident claim and refuse to offer a fair settlement for injuries suffered in a devastating head-on crash.
 If this happens, your lawyer may advise you to file a lawsuit.
-Having a lawyer with trial experience will be crucial.
+Having a car accident lawyer with trial experience will be crucial.
 Your attorney will prepare the injury case for trial and ask the court to order the insurance company to pay for your accident-related losses.

-Common Places Where Head-on Collisions Occur
+Common Places Where Head On Collisions Occur

 Head-on accidents are more likely to occur at:

 - Intersections — A driver waiting to make a left turn at an intersection may misjudge the speed of a vehicle coming from the opposite direction and collide with the vehicle.

 - Stoplights — Drivers who run red lights or fail to yield to drivers that have the right of way can collide with other drivers coming toward them.

 - Controlled access highways — Drivers who are confused or intoxicated may travel against traffic on an interstate, leading to a head-on collision.
 Wrong-way accidents are more likely to occur at night and often cause fatalities.